Ashleysteph99/JS_Projects/guess-my-number/README.md

 # JS_Tutorials_projs
-This is a Repo of my Javascript projects
+This is the project for Making a Number guessing game